datalad-handbook/book/docs/usecases/RStudio_user.rst

 - Input: To be read, files are downloaded if not present.
 Note that they are not unlocked (no need for reading them) and that they will not be dropped again after being read.
 - Output: files are unlocked so they can be overwritten.
 If the files are not present (dropped), they will not be downloaded.
 This may make your code fail: if it does, either get the files manually before running `datalad run`, or remove them in the R code (`r file.remove()`).
 In other case, it will work and it will even detect when the file has not been modified and make no commit.
-- explicit: DataLad runs normally only in clean repositories, this includes all submodules.
+- explicit: :command:`datalad run` runs normally only in clean repositories, this includes all submodules.
 By adding --explicit, DataLad will only test that the output files are clean, and only output files will be saved.
 Please use with care, as the script and data you use will not be tested and provenance information can be lost.
 - {inputs} {outputs}: If you add the placeholders, the terminal will actually gives the input and output text as argument to the Rscript bash function.
 One can access them in the R script with `args <- commandArgs(trailingOnly = TRUE)` (then get them with `args[i]`, with i starts at 1).
-- At the end, DataLad usually runs `datalad save -r` so that modification made by the code in the whole repository, including submodules will be done (exception when --explicit is given, see above.)
-This will include any intermediate file created by your code in bash mode, that is using `Rscript "path-to-code.R "` in the terminal (it can happen that bash mode creates more files than running the code directly)
+- At the end, DataLad usually runs `datalad save -r` so that modification made by the code in the whole repository, including submodules will be recorded and commited (exception when --explicit is given, see above.)
+This will include any intermediate file created by your code in bash mode, that is using `Rscript "path-to-code.R "` in the terminal (it can happen that bash mode creates more files than running the code directly).